-Tickets for the concert start at only $25 and are available online at wvsymphony.org or through the Charleston Coliseum & Convention Center box office at 304-345-1500.
+Tickets for the concert start at $40 and are available online at wvsymphony.org or through the Charleston Coliseum & Convention Center box office at 304-345-1500.
 Floor table seating and sponsor tables are available for purchase exclusively through the WV Symphony offices at 304-957-9880 or via email at email@example.com

 A dinner buffet will also be served prior to the concert presented by Distinctive Gourmet.
 Tickets for the buffet are $29.99 a person and can be purchased through the Charleston Coliseum & Convention Center box office at 304-345-1500.
-The buffet will include hot and cold appetizers and salads, as well as a variety of delicious entrees, sides, and dessert.
+The buffet will be open from 5:00-7:30 p.m. and include hot and cold appetizers and salads, as well as a variety of delicious entrees, sides, and dessert.

 This concert is made possible by the generous support of John & Fonda Elliot and ZMM Architects and Engineers.

 The West Virginia Symphony Orchestra is West Virginia’s premier performing arts organization, presenting classical, pops, family and chamber-music concerts annually throughout the Mountain State.
 Currently in its 80th season, the WVSO is a proud member of the community and enriches the region by providing affordable, high-quality concerts, collaborations with West Virginia arts organizations and a nationally award-winning education program.